Keith Urban discography

-New Zealand-born Australian country music singer Keith Urban has released 12 studio albums, four compilation albums, and 55 singles.
+Australian country music singer Keith Urban has released 13 studio albums, four compilation albums, and 57 singles.
 He began his career in 1991 with the release of his self-titled debut album on EMI and Capitol Records in Australia.
 After an American album in 1997 as a member of The Ranch, he embarked on a solo career there as well, subsequently releasing five more studio albums.
-His highest-certified album in the US is 2004's Be Here, which is four-times-platinum.
+His highest-certified album in the US is 2004's Be Here, which is four-times-platinum by the RIAA.

 Of his 48 solo singles, 41 were released to US and Canadian radio.
 He has scored 20 No. 1 singles on the US Hot Country Songs chart, plus his guest appearance on Brad Paisley's No. 1 single "Start a Band".
 "Once in a Lifetime" is his highest-debuting single on the US Hot Country Songs chart, entering at No. 17.
 "You'll Think of Me" and "Making Memories of Us" were also hits on the Adult Contemporary chart, and peaked at No. 2 and No. 5, respectively.